StockLift/stocklift-ios/README.md

 ## Setup

-1. Init the StockLiftSDK config object with your access token in your App Delegate
+1. Initialize the StockLiftSDK configuration object with your access token in your App Delegate

 _Example_